mawinkler/playground-one/docs/integrations/xdr-for-containers.md

 - AWS VPC ID
 - VPC Region

 Follow the deployment instructions from Vision One.
-You can query your `AWS VPC ID` by running `pgo --output vpc`.
+You can query your `AWS VPC ID` by running `pgo --output nw`.

 Make sure to deploy the stack in the region of the VPC when pressing `[Launch Stack]`.